liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 Resources have one content interface to set its type, like "adhocracy.contents.interfaces.IPool".

+FIXME: rename content interface to ressource interface, this is more clear and more common
+FIXME: maybe rename propertysheet interface to property interface, its shorter

-Every Resource has multiple
-propertysheet interfaces that define schemata to set/get data.
+Every Resource has multiple propertysheet interfaces that define schemata to set/get data.

 There are 4 main types of content interfaces::